kriwil/labster-wiki-dump/markdown/0125_Ligation.md

-![ Expression vector contains multiple cloning sites, a selectable marker, an origin of replication, an operator and a strong promoter.](Expression vector.jpg "fig: Expression vector contains multiple cloning sites, a selectable marker, an origin of replication, an operator and a strong promoter.")
+![ Expression vector contains multiple cloning sites, a selectable marker, an origin of replication, an operator and a strong promoter.](/wiki/Expression vector.jpg "fig: Expression vector contains multiple cloning sites, a selectable marker, an origin of replication, an operator and a strong promoter.")
 Plasmid are extra-chromosomal molecules of DNA, mostly double-stranded, covalently closed, and circular molecule.
 It varies in size from 1 kb to more than 200 kb.
 Not all plasmids are a vector.
 A DNA molecule such as